 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
-U.S. Department of Agriculture, Cooperative Extension Service, University of Florida, IFAS, Florida A. & M. University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
-Larry Arrington, Dean employees.
-The size and composition of the team will vary with the size and complexity of the food processing and handling facility, but it is often recommended that the team have a minimum of three members and a maximum of five members.
-However, in more complex food processing systems, more team members may be desirable.
+For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.

+more complex food processing systems, more team members may be desirable.